oconnd29/RR_Wind_Pwr_Pred/README.md

 - `functions.py`: Utility functions for loading, scaling, training
 - `imports.py`: Centralized shared imports

+## Project Description

+This project focuses on precision forecasting in wind power, where short-term predictions—such as 1-hour, 6-hour, or day-ahead estimates—are critical for energy markets and grid operators to support demand forecasting and energy sales.

+Objective:
+Predict the power output of a wind turbine for the next 10-minute interval using a window of historical data.

+Model:
+ A Long Short-Term Memory (LSTM) neural network designed to take a univariate time series input and forecast power production N steps ahead.

+Data:
+ 10-minute average power production data collected from a wind turbine located in the UK

 ---

 ## 🧪 RR - Tutorial Overview :